 It is not always easy to get disability benefits if you have low vision.
 This is because, although common, low vision or partial sight may not necessarily qualify as legal blindness.
 One has to be legally blind in order to qualify easily for the social security disability benefits.

-To ensure that you have an easier time when you are claiming benefits based on partial sight, it is important that you have a disability attorney who can help you with your claim.
+To ensure that you have an easier time when you are claiming benefits based on partial sight, it is important that you have a disability attorney or disability advocate who can help you with your claim.
 If you are not legally blind, a disability attorney will help you prove that you are actually unable to engage in any meaningful activity or income-generating job as a result of your low vision.

-You will need a disability attorney:
+You may need a disability attorney: